ManasaMurthy/test-dep/README.md

-# Hello test-dep project
+# test-dep project
-more comments
-an other one
-demo
+A fake scala library built using sbt